on-three/asobot/README.md

 * 8, 2, 4, 6: secondary joystick (u, d, l, r)
 * + = keydown only
 * - = Keyup only
+* t1000 = a pause of 1 second (1000 milliseconds) carried out between commands
+* p = pause or unpause the emulator itself

 Note that the shoulder and joystick directions can be more easily remembered if one looks at eh numer keypad.